-The temple is outside the walled city, standing next to a large highway and hidden by some advertising signage.
+The location isn’t great: this temple is outside the walled city, standing next to a large highway and hidden by some advertising signage.
 But once inside the compound, you will discover seven chedis, which gave the name to the temple (“Seven Peaks”).
 Wat Chet Yot offers some of the most refined sculptures of goddesses, largely inspired by traditional Indian sculptures at Mahabodhi Temple in Gaya (India).
 A peaceful place with little tourists to discover…

-5. Chiang Mai walled town
+5. Wander around Chiang Mai’s charming walled town

-Stroll around the district around the city hall with its museum, old post office, and schools with their distinctive architecture.
+Stroll around the district around the City Hall with its museum, old post office, and schools with their distinctive architecture.
 The city centre is surrounded by walls and gates as well as moats which have been converted into parks.
 Best is to rent a bike to discover the centre, although crossing the ring road around the wall can be a bit challenging!

-How to get there: walk along the Ping River, passing an American church to enter into Charoen Rat Road.
+How to get there: Walk along the Ping River, passing an American church to enter into Charoen Rat Road.

-7. Chiang Mai night market
+7. Shop at the Chiang Mai night market

 Not far from the night bazaar along Chang Klan Road is the entrance to the Anusarn Night Market.
 The market is popular with Thais who flock there to purchase fried pork rinds and the extremely hot green chilli dip called Nam Prik.